wooster0/yayagram/README.md

 # yayagram - Play nonograms/picross in your terminal

 **yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues.
+The game goes by many names: nonogram, picross, paint by numbers, griddlers, pic-a-pix, hanjie and others.

 ![Showcase](showcase.png)